PedroMarianoAlmeida/offical-turbo-v1/README.md

 #### After MVP

-- [ ] Ju feedbacks

-  - Generate image on Step 3 (I will not implement, because maybe the user wants only a new prompt instead of generate image)
-  - Their initial ideas have false flag of "against policy", maybe remove this from response and leave for image generator handle

 - [ ] Check if it is possible improve the Query on Similar artwork
 - [ ] Upgrade Step 2 Form
   - [ ] Add size select - Fix on form and on generateImage